 Check the following link for the relationship of official ULL Degree qualifications whose completion recognises the achievement of foreign language skills (at least level B1) and the List of subjects from the different official ULL Degree courses, the completion of which involves attaining foreign language skills (level B1).

-Students who hold the following qualifications may access the studies leading to the Master's Degree in General Health Psychology, which qualifies them to practice the regulated and titled health profession of General Health Psychologist:
+Students who hold the following qualifications will be able to access the studies leading to the Master's degree in General Health Psychology, which qualifies them to practice the regulated and certified health profession of General Health Psychologist:

-In some exceptional circumstances, some applicants will need additional training to ensure that the applicant has obtained at least 90 ECTS credits of a specifically health-related nature (Order ECD/1070/2013, BOC 14 June).
+In some exceptional circumstances, some applicants will require additional training to ensure that the applicant has obtained at least 90 ECTS credits of a specific health-related nature (Order ECD/1070/2013, BOC 14 June).

 According to order ECD/1070/2013, the criteria used to validate the 90 health credits prior to the completion of the Master's degree will be the following: